Have you ever looked at the "essiac sludge" and wondered if you should drink it? This article will explain all you need to know.

-Essiac is not the best tasting drink by most people’s standards.
-However, we are taking essiac for the benefits—not for the taste.
+First thing's first - essiac is not the best tasting drink by most people’s standards.
+However, remember that we are taking essiac for the benefits - not for the taste.

 That being said, it is important to figure out a way to get the essiac down.
 For some, it’s as simple as drinking it quickly and forgetting about it.
 However, for others, something must be done to mask the taste—at least at the beginning.